 Introducing such a rule may influence the equilibrium in three ways.
-First, it may affect the path of a given type of equilibrium, e.g., by leading to a modified predation equilibrium where the duration of hit-and-run phases is extended to Tperiods.
+First, it may affect the path of a given type of equilibrium, e.g., by extending the duration of hit-and-run phases in case of recurrent predation.
 Second, it may affect the type of equilibrium that may arise.
 Third, when multiple types of equilibria exist with and without it, the rule could in principle also serve as a coordination device and induce a switch from one type of equilibrium (under laissez-faire) to another (when the rule is in place).
 However, as many other coordination devices are available (e.g., sunspots or public announcements), we shall maintain the conservative assumption that the rule does not affect the choice between accommodation and exclusion:

-Assumption A: When multiple equilibria co-exist under the rule, the accommodation equilibrium is selected if and only if it is already selected under laissez-faire.
+Assumption A: When multiple equilibria co-exist under the rule, accommodation arises if and only if it already arises under laissez-faire.